 To add some extra body to my soup, I like to blend up some of the beans and chorizo to form a thick paste-like slurry.

 Not only does this paste make the soup thicker, it also acts as an emulsifier, helping the fat—exuded by the chorizo and the chicken—incorporate smoothly into the soup, rather than forming an oil slick along the top.

-Unlike the Braised Chicken with White Beans and Chile Verde that I wrote about a few months back, the skin on this chicken won't stay crisp—it's a trade-off: in this case, that great browning that we got at the beginning all goes towards flavoring the soup.
+Unlike in my Braised Chicken with White Beans and Chile Verde recipe, the skin on this chicken won't stay crisp.
+It's a trade-off: in this case, that great browning that we got at the beginning all goes towards flavoring the soup.
 I peel off the spent skin and discard it (or save it for the dogs) before serving this soup.

 I apologize in advance for any socks lost while serving this recipe.